Site icon Circuit Ideas for You

 Vleakage ∝ Temperature

-In the event of a fire outbreak transistor Q2 is activated consequently switching on transistor Q3.
+At the time of a fire outbreak transistor Q2 is activated consequently switching on transistor Q3.

-The primary function of transistor Q3 is to actuate a relay offering the flexibility to activate various warning devices such as lights, bells or horns, serving as visual and auditory indicators of a fire emergency.
+The primary function of transistor Q3 is to control a relay offering the flexibility to activate various warning devices such as lights, bells or horns acting as both audio and visual indicators of a fire emergency.

 To protect the circuit from the potentially damaging back electromotive force EMF generated when the relay switches a diode D1 is judiciously employed.